 Which online sportsbooks are licensed in OR?

 The only online sportsbook licensed and regulated under Oregon’s sports betting laws is DraftKings Sportsbook.
+You can also play at social sportsbooks like Sporzino and Thrillzz.

 Who regulates betting in Oregon?